ThomasG51/ThomasG51/README.md

 # 👋  Hi everyone

-My name is Thomas, I'm an iOS Developer
+My name is Thomas, I'm an iOS Engineer and sometimes video games developer
 - 👍🏻 I love 🧑‍💻 Swift coding, 🕹️ video games and 🏀 basketball
 - 📫 You can reach me at contact@thomas-george.com
 - 🐥 You can also follow my [Twitter](https://twitter.com/ThomasG51)